AlexandreMPDias/SmileCam/CodingRules.md

   ------------- | -------------
   root | .
   project_info  | Contain files with information about the project
+  config | Contain all config files needed by the project
   src  | Contain the script files and data files
-  data | Contain all data files needed by the project
+  src/data | Contain all data files needed by the project
-  config | Contain all config files needed by the project
-  constant | Contain Python scripts with only variable declarations
+  src/constant | Contain Python scripts with only variable declarations
-  modules | Contain Python scripts that is the project itself
+  src/modules | Contain Python scripts that is the project itself
   test | Containt Python scripts for automated tests

   ### Directory Tree  (with sample files)